-The divers were the first to try the historical drink.
-According to analyzes, they contained 140 g/l sugar (dry champagnes have ~15 g/l today, sweet ones from 50 g/l).
+Divers were the first to taste this historic drink.
+According to analyses they contained 140 g/l sugar (dry champagnes today have ~15 g/l, sweet aged from 50 g/l).
 This corresponded to the taste of that time in France and Germany.
-The delivery should not have been destined for Russia, where champagne was drunk much sweeter at up to 300 g/l.
-The sommelière Ella Grüssner Cromwell-Morgan remarked: The champagne had a bouquet of ripe fruit, golden raisins and a hint tobacco , Although it was so incredibly old, it tasted wonderfully fresh.
-The sweetness was perfectly integrated into the acid.
+So the delivery was probably not intended for Russia, where champagne was drunk much sweeter with up to 300 g/l.
+The Sommelière Ella Grüssner Cromwell-Morgan remarked: "The champagne had a bouquet of ripe fruit, golden raisins and a touch of tobacco.
+Although it was so incredibly old, it tasted wonderfully fresh.
+The sweetness was perfectly integrated with the acidity

-Because of this find, the Champagne House started an interesting experiment.
-Under the project name "Cellar in the Sea" hundreds of different champagne brands of the company were created in Åland Methuselah (6l = 8 bottles) and Magnum size (1.5l = 2 bottles) sunk in a large wire cage 40 meters below sea level (the depth guarantees freedom from algae and a constant temperature of 4°Celsius).
+Based on this find, the Champagne House has started an interesting experiment.
+Under the project name "Cellar in the Sea", hundreds of different brands of champagne from the company in Methusalem (6l = 8 bottles) and Magnum size (1.5l = 2 bottles) were sunk 40 metres below sea level in a large wire cage near Åland (the depth guarantees freedom from algae and a uniform temperature of 4°Celsius).
 The same brands or bottles are also stored in a cellar in Reims for comparison purposes.
-Over the course of 40 years, individual champagne bottles have been brought up again and again and tasted in comparison with those in Reims.
-Veuve Clicquot wants to learn more about the ripening process of champagne.
+For over 40 years, individual bottles of champagne have been brought up again and again and tasted in comparison with those in Reims.
+Veuve Clicquot wants to learn more about the maturing process of champagne.